 When you have to call hundreds of prospects, you don’t want to waste time manually dialing up their numbers, waiting on the line for your call to be picked up, and dialing up again when the number goes busy.
 All thanks to modern outbound calling solution, all those tasks can be automated now.

 With an advanced dialer like MyOperator a leading cloud call center and outbound dialer and its built-in progressive dialer functionality, you can automate the task of number dialing and waiting.
 Progressive dialer automatically dials the numbers, including the toll-free number, from the contact list.
 As soon as a prospect picks up the call, it is connected to your agent.
 And yes, all the calls that are not picked up are added in the follow-up queue.

 Like email outreach reports and tracking, you can also track all your calls made through the MyOperator outbound dialer which is an IVR service provider, and get useful business insights through daily call reports and call recordings securely stored in the cloud.

 Find out whether or not your prospects qualify

 Once you’ve made that initial contact, it is time to start finding out which of your thought prospects qualify as being potential customers.
 The best way to do so is by getting to know them.
 Ask questions but in a streamlined approach.
 This will help you assess a prospect’s suitability as a customer.
 Your goal is to determine whether or not this could be a mutually beneficial partnership by figuring out whether or not you could solve their problems.

-Use factors like location, decision-making process, organizational requirement, and pain points to figure out whether or not a prospect qualifies.
+Use factors like location, decision-making process, organizational requirements, and pain points to figure out whether or not a prospect qualifies.
 Ask them a series of questions regarding their problems like what is their major priority, how they’ve tried to solve it, how much they’ve spent in trying to solve the problems, whether they’re still looking for solutions or if they’ve given up etc.